How to Recover Lost Space on a USB Drive

 Always double check and confirm the device name to avoid accidental data loss.
 If you're unsure, use tools like lsblk or fdisk -l to list available drives and their partitions.

-This concludes how to quickly recover lost space on a USB drive or attempt to fix a corrupted flash drive, using the disk management tool in Windows or parted via Linux.
+This concludes how to quickly recover lost space on a USB drive or attempt to fix a corrupted flash drive, using Disk Management in Windows or parted in Linux.